 - Accreditation - Make sure your state and employers recognize your training.

 - Job Placement - Many schools and institutions will help you find a job!
 This will help you start your rewarding career immediately upon completion of your training program.

 - Training Duration - Some courses can be completed in months, while others take up to 2 years.
 While the shorter courses may be more appealing, just be sure you're receiving the proper training.

 After completing the phlebotomy training, most students opt for obtaining certification as a means of accessing better paid jobs and higher positions.
 While certification is not always obligatory for licensed phlebotomists, it is highly recommended you take certification courses to further your education and pursue a successful career in this challenging field.

-Phlebotomy certification is not a legal requirement in most states, but obtaining it is a clear depiction of your passion and motivation towards this job.
+Phlebotomy certification is only required in 3 states: Nevada, Louisiana and California.
+While not a legal requirement in most states, obtaining a certification is a clear depiction of your passion and motivation towards this job.
 It tells the employer you are really dedicated and interested in pursuing a career as a professional phlebotomist and can also be a door-opener to better paying jobs and other interesting opportunities.
 The certification also allows the employer to be confident in your skills and capabilities.

 Online certification courses are also available for people who are still keeping their day jobs or cannot attend classes due to financial or personal reasons.
 An online course is not that different from the conventional classroom experience and, contrary to common belief, the students will have the opportunity to practice in clinics and hospitals what they learn in class.

 The phlebotomy certification test will most often include various aspects, such as the circulatory system, specimen collecting, specimen processing, non-blood specimen collecting and laboratory operations.
 It is also important to be aware of safety procedures and infection prevention.

 Individuals are interested in obtaining phlebotomy certification for financial reasons also, since certified professionals have a better salary potential than others.